AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 Information has been added to specify that, when selecting au audience in a query, its definition is copied and not referenced.
 [Read more](../../audiences/using/selecting-an-audience-in-a-message.md)

 Information related to the Audience Destinations Service and Adobe Experience Platform Data Connector has been regrouped into a new section.
-[Read more](../../integrating/using/aep-about-audience-destinations-service.md)

 **Declared ID** data source can now also be used with People core service integration.
 Information has been added in the Campaign-Audience Manager or People core service integration documentation.
 [Read more](../../integrating/using/about-campaign-audience-manager-or-people-core-service-integration.md)